 224.10 Remedies 224.10.1 Except as provided for in art.
 224.11, a penalty decision of the Jury may be appealed in accordance with the provisions in the ICR.
 224.10.2 If an appeal is not filed within the deadline established in the ICR, the penalty decision of the Jury becomes final.
-224.11 The following decisions of the Jury are not subject to appeal: 224.11.1 Oral penalties imposed under art, 223.5 and 224.2 224.11.2 Monetary fines less than CHF 1'000 .-- (One Thousand Swiss Francs) for single offence and a further CHF 2'500 .-- for repeated offences by the same person.
+224.11 The following decisions of the Jury are not subject to appeal: 224.11.1 Oral penalties imposed under art.
+223.5 and 224.2 224.11.2 Monetary fines less than CHF 1'000 .-- (One Thousand Swiss Francs) for single offence and a further CHF 2'500.-- for repeated offences by the same person.
+224.11.3 Sanctions imposed on competitors in competition formats where 2 or more competitors simultaneously compete against one another in the field of play and where elimination heats lead to the determination of the final results.
 224.12 In all remaining cases, appeals are to be directed to the Appeals Commission, as per the ICR.
 224.13 The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.and suspensions beyond the event in which the offence occurred (art.
 223.4).
 224.14 FIS Council shall have the right to submit to the Appeals Commission comments with respect to any written penalty decisions by the Jury.
 224.15 Costs of Proceedings Fees and cash expenses, including travel expenses (costs of the proceedings) are to be calculated comparable to costs paid to TD's and are to be paid by the offender.
-In the case of a reversal of Jury decisions. in whole or in part, the FIS covers all costs.

-224.16 Enforcement of Monetary Fines

-- 224.16.1 The FIS oversees the enforcement of monetary fines and the costs of proceedings.
-Enforcement costs are considered costs of the proceedings. - 224.16.2 Any outstanding monetary fines imposed on an offender is considered a debt of the National Association to which the offender is a member.

-224.17 Benefit Fund

-All monetary fines are paid into the FIS Youth Promotion Fund.
+In the case of a reversal of Jury decisions, in whole or in part, the FIS covers all costs.
+224.16 Enforcement of Monetary Fines 224.16.1 The FIS oversees the enforcement of monetary fines and the costs of proceedings.
+Enforcement costs are considered costs of the proceedings.
+224.16.2 Any outstanding monetary fines imposed on an offender is considered a debt of the National Association to which the offender is a member.
+224.17 Benefit Fund All monetary fines are paid into the FIS Youth Promotion Fund.
 224.18 These rules are not applicable to any violation of FIS Doping rules.